-The light meter is basically compensating for the apertures exposure by making the shutter speed slower.
+The light meter is basically compensating for the aperture exposure by making the shutter speed slower.
 But what if your hands are shaky?

-Well, in this case, you can simply bring out the Tripod and attach a wireless remote shutter release on your camera.
-In case you want a faster shutter speed, you can just increase the ISO by pressing the ISO setting on the side and push it up.
+Well, in this case, you can simply bring out the Tripod and attach a wireless remote shutter release to your camera.
+In case you want a faster shutter speed, you can just increase the ISO by pressing the ISO setting on the side and pushing it up.